HNRCA-Data/Biostats_Github_Tutorial/readme.md

 - To ignore folders recursively, use the syntax '\<folder\>/'.
 Eg 'Archive/' will ignore any subdirectory named 'Archive' within the project directory.

 For examples see the .gitignore file in this repository or for more information see this detailed [.gitignore tutorial](https://www.atlassian.com/git/tutorials/saving-changes/gitignore)

-## Initalize Repository
-### Git Bash
-- Navigate to the project directory in the file explorer
-- Right click and select 'Git Bash Here'
-- Run the command `git init`

-### Git GUI
-- Navigate to the project directory in the file explorer
-- Right click and select 'Git GUI Here'
-- Click 'Create new Repository'
-- Select your directory and 'click Create'

-### GitHub Desktop
-While GitHub Desktop is an excellent git interface for maintaining repositories, its behavior makes it unsuitable for initalizing repositories in non-empty directories.
-It can be done, however the application is clearly designed to initialize repos in empty directories.
-Initializing a repo in a non-empty directory could result in data loss.
-If you would like to use this application for this purpose, it is critical that you ***create a .gitignore file before initializing and ensure that the .gitignore isn't overwritten during initialization.***

-Another work-around would be to initialize a new, empty directory, then copy your files into the new directory.
-- After installing GitHub Desktop, click 'Create new repository'
-    - If you have existing projects in GitHub Desktop already:
-        - Click the down arrow at the top left under 'Current repository', click 'Add', then 'Create new repository'
-- Enter the name of the new directory to be created
-- Under 'Local path', choose the parent directory you would like the new directory in
-- Fill out the other options if desired and click 'Create repository'
-- Copy your files into the new directory

 ## Create and Sync GitHub Repository